NikitaDobry27/CLI_Bot_magic/README.md

 ### **search(*args)**

-A function that retrieves contacts which match with user's query
+A function that retrieves contacts which match with user's query.

 ### **remove_contact(*args)**